JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/metadata_overlapping_images/_index.en.md

 ### Metadata

-When using **metadata**, you can either display the current metadata, or a graph showing the current file metadata position.
+When using **metadata**, you can display the current metadata as a string.
+But if you chose to, you can also display a graph showing the current file metadata position over the entire set of images metadata.

 #### Text